 Our correspondent, Adi, shares her once-in-a-lifetime meal at ‘the best restaurant in the world,’ Noma, in Copenhagen, Denmark.
 Yes, we’re jealous!

 I want to mention, right from the start, my visit to Noma was not sponsored by anyone.
-I am just a simple traveler, with a long-time wish of eating at the best restaurant in the world.
-Eating at Noma was on my travel wish list, since I first heard of René Redzepi and his interpretation of Nordic cuisine, bringing nature closer the table.
+I am just a simple traveller, with a long-time wish of eating at the best restaurant in the world.
+Eating at Noma, in Copenhagen, Denmark, was on my travel wish list, since I first heard of René Redzepi and his interpretation of Nordic cuisine, bringing nature closer the table.

-From my experience, to increase your chances of getting a reservation, when the day comes, go to the reservations page as early as possible.
-You will see a countdown to when the reservations begin.
-When the countdown ends, you are then assigned a number in line and you must wait again to have your turn.
+From my experience, to increase your chances of getting a table reservation, when the day comes, go to the reservations page as early as possible.
+You will see a countdown to when the bookings begin.
+When the countdown ends, you are then assigned a number in line, and you must wait again to have your turn.

 When your turn comes, you are allowed 10 minutes to complete the reservation.
 I did it in much less than 10 minutes and, as soon as I was finished, I was immediately kicked out of the reservations page.
 I nearly froze in fear thinking I didn’t get the reservation, after waiting for 2 hours to get to this point.
 But, 5 minutes later, I had an email confirming my reservation.

-You will be asked to reconfirm your reservation, two weeks prior to dining at Noma.
+You will be asked to reconfirm your reservation, two weeks before dining at Noma.
 Not showing up means getting charged for the entire price of the menu.
-You can, however, cancel up to 5 days prior to your reservation date.
+You can, however, cancel up to 5 days before your reservation date.

 Dining at Noma

-Noma is located in an old warehouse, on the waterfront, in the Christianshavn neighborhood of central Copenhagen.
+Noma is located in an old warehouse, on the waterfront, in the Christianshavn neighbourhood of central Copenhagen.